 All Christmas Bird Counts are conducted between December 14 to January 5 each season.
-Menunkatuck’s Guilford-Long Island Sound CBC will be on January 5, 2019.
+Menunkatuck’s Guilford-Long Island Sound CBC is on the last Saturday of the count period.

 How does participation work?

-There is a specific methodology to the CBC, and all participants in the Guilford-Long Island Sound CBC must make arrangements to participate in advance with the CBC compiler, Tom Kelly, but anyone can participate.
-Register here.
+There is a specific methodology to the CBC, and all participants in the Guilford-Long Island Sound CBC must make arrangements to participate in advance with the CBC compiler.

 Each count takes place in an established 15-mile diameter circle, and is organized by a count compiler.
 Count volunteers follow specified routes through the circle, counting every bird they see or hear all day.
 It’s not just a species tally — all birds are counted all day, giving an indication of the total number of birds in the circle that day.

 If you are a beginning birder, you will be able to join a group that includes at least one experienced birdwatcher.